In this post I explain how to replace a noisy or failed cooling fan in a Lenovo ThinkPad T61 laptop.

 Disconnect connectors shown by two arrows.

-Disconnect the cooling fan cable from the motherboard.
+Disconnect the fan cable from the motherboard.

-Remove four screws securing the cooling fan assembly.
+Remove four screws securing the heat sink.

-Remove the cooling fan assembly from the laptop.
+Remove the cooling assembly from the motherboard.